-A candidate wishing to apply for admission to a PhD programme must have: (i) a recognised Masters degree, or (ii) a recognised Honours, or a four-year Bachelor's degree plus at least one year's registration for an approved Masters degree, or (iii) a recognised three-year Bachelor's degree plus at least two years' registration for an approved Masters degree, or (iv) in special
+A candidate wishing to apply for admission to a PhD programme must have: (i) a recognised Master's degree, or (ii) a recognised Honours, or a four-year Bachelor's degree plus at least one year's registration for an approved Master's degree, or (iii) a recognised three-year Bachelor's degree plus at least two years' registration for an approved Master's degree, or (iv) in special

-Candidates for the higher degree in Law normally have obtained at least 65% aggregate for their final year of LLB.
+- Candidates for the higher degree in Law normally have obtained at least 65% aggregate for their final year of LLB.
 The Law Higher Degrees Committee may deviate from the aggregate requirement in appropriate cases.
 If applicants do not qualify on aggregate, then the Committee may request the candidate to be interviewed.
 An LLB dissertation (research essay) may be indicative of a student's capability to do research since the Faculty currently only offers the LLM by thesis.
 Admission to postgraduate study in Law is furthermore dependent on supervision capacity.
-See Rule L.16 circumstances, at the discretion of Senate, an approved Bachelor's degree or qualification recognised by the Senate as equivalent.

-Higher Education Qualifications Sub-Framework.
+See Rule L.16 - Higher Education Qualifications Sub-Framework.
 2013.
 Notice No. 549, Government Gazette No. 36721.
 2 August, Pp.36 & 38.